Bleach (manga): Other media

 The first Bleach artbook, All Colour But The Black, was released in Japan, the United States, and Europe.
-The artbook compiles a selection of color spreads from the first 19 volumes of the series, in addition to some original art and author commentary.
+The artbook compiles a selection of color spreads from the first 19 volumes of the series, some original art, and author commentary.
 The second artbook, Bleach Official Bootleg: KaraBuri+ (BLEACH OFFICIAL BOOTLEG カラブリ プラス), was released on August 3, 2007.
 In addition to character guides and articles on other fictional aspects of the series, it compiles the various short comics, Tedious Everyday Tales Colorful Bleach (徒然日常絵詞 カラフル ブリーチ, Tsuredure Nichijou Ekotoba Karafuru Buriichi), that were published in V Jump.
 The omake-style panels are similar to those included in the main series, but reveal more of the daily lives of characters.
 Color Bleach+: Bleach Official Bootleg was released in English by Viz Media on August 10, 2010.
-In December 2018, another artbook, titled Bleach JET was released, which contains a massive 700 artworks from the series' 15 years tenure.
+In December 2018, another artbook, titled Bleach JET was released, which contains a massive 700 artworks from the series' 15-year tenure.

 Seven databooks have also been released about the series.
 The first two, Bleach: Official Character Book SOULs. and Bleach: Official Animation Book VIBEs., were released on February 3, 2006.
 Bleach: Official Character Book SOULs. was later released in English by Viz Media on November 18, 2008.
 The third book, Bleach: Official Character Book 2: MASKED, was released on August 4, 2010.
-This book covers details about characters that appear 100 years prior to the story, such as former captains and lieutenants, along with the Arrancars and Visoreds.
+This book details characters who appear 100 years before the story, such as former captains and lieutenants, as well as Arrancars and Visoreds.
 Although it was released on the same day as volume 46, Back From Blind, the book only covers material up to volume 37, Beauty Is So Solitary.
 The English version was released by Viz Media on March 6, 2012.
 A fourth book, Bleach: Official Invitation Book The Hell Verse, was given to the first one million movie-goers of Bleach: Hell Verse on December 4, 2010.
 It contains character sketches, promotional posters, and the one-off Hell manga special.
 A fifth book Bleach: Official Character Book 3: UNMASKED, was released on June 3, 2011, the same day as the volume 50 of the series.
 However it only covers material up to volume 48, God is Dead.
 On June 4, 2012, a sixth book was released under the name Bleach: The Rebooted Souls.
 This free booklet was distributed with Bleach manga volume 55, with the aim to provide information to readers about the manga's final arc, The Thousand-Year Blood War.
 The seventh book, BLEACH 13 BLADEs., was released on August 4, 2015, and it is focused solely on the Soul Reapers and the 13 Court Squads.

 Shueisha published a special book Bleach: JCCover Postcard Book MAILs., which was released on December 4, 2013.
 It features cover pages as postcards up to volume 60 with poems on the back.